hag0r/rmlib/Readme.md

 - *Primary Key*: Primary keys are defined by underscores before and after the attribute name: `_mypk_` .
 There might be multiple attributes marked as primary key in a single relation
 - *Foreign key*: Foreign keys are defined by an arrow `->` followed by the relation name and attributed being referenced: `myfk -> R(a)`. `myfk` is an attribute that referenecs attribute `a` in relation `R`.

+## Dependencies

+We use the great [`https://github.com/alecthomas/participle`](https://github.com/alecthomas/participle) parser library

+## Limitations

+- Currently, a foreign key can only consist of a single attribute and reference one attribute

 ## Example

 ```golang